phonegap/phonegap-docs/docs/1-getting-started/3-create-your-app/1-desktop.html.md

 next: 1-getting-started/4-run-your-app/1-desktop.html.md
 ---

-Now that you've installed [PhoneGap Desktop](/getting-started/1-install-phonegap/desktop) or the [PhoneGap CLI](/getting-started/1-install-phonegap/cli) to your computer and the [PhoneGap Developer App](getting-started/2-install-mobile-app) to your mobile devices, you're ready to get started creating a PhoneGap app.
+Now that you've installed [PhoneGap Desktop](/getting-started/1-install-phonegap/desktop) and/or the [PhoneGap CLI](/getting-started/1-install-phonegap/cli) to your computer and the [PhoneGap Developer App](getting-started/2-install-mobile-app) to your mobile devices, you're ready to create
+a PhoneGap app.
 This project will become a PhoneGap mobile application with the ability to run on multiple devices and across operating systems in just a few simple steps.

-###Default Hello World
+###Create Default PhoneGap Project
 The PhoneGap desktop tools include a default Hello World project for beginners to start with.
 It's proven to be the quickest and easiest way to understand the basics of building a mobile PhoneGap app so let's start there:

 1. Click the plus sign and select **Create new PhoneGap project** as shown below: